zenvercoder/angular101/readmeAndConfig/readme.md

         .controller("HelloController", function($scope) {`
  creates an angular module called myapp with no dependencies (empty brackets).
 You can chain functions after .controller

  0. [Expressions and Filters](/Unit-1/04-expressions-and-filters.md)

+ * Angular expressions are Javascript-like snippets that are usually placed in bindings like `{{ expression }}`

+ * Filters are bits of code that format data before displaying it.
+The syntax to use a filter is` {{ expression | filter }}`

  0. [Built-In Directives](/Unit-1/05-built-in-directives.md)

+ * ng-repeat will iterate over a collection and create a template for every item in the collection.
+Think of it as the Angular equivalent of a forEach

+ * Try using ng-repeat to iterate through an array with some duplicates, like [1,1,2,5,6,9,9,9].
+What happens?
+Research how ng-repeat handles duplicate data and how to 'fix' this issue.

+ * Use 'track by' expression to specify unique keys

  0. [Intro to Controllers](/Unit-1/06-intro-to-controllers.md)
  0. [Scope](/Unit-1/07-intro-to-scope.md)
  0. [Angular Events](/Unit-1/08-intro-to-events.md)